uwcirg/JTrueNTHOAuth-Client/README.md

 Here you will find some examples we use in our code.
 This should be just a guideline, and you can adapt your code accordingly to implement your protocol.

-Whenever you see services.get(companyId), you can just assume that we are retrieving a service instance, created as described above (we use a service repository).
+Whenever you see services.get(companyId), you can just assume that we are retrieving a service instance created as described above (we use a service repository).

 We built some helper classes to help managing basic functionally and the library is responsible for setting all necessary parameters for you automatically.